Sound effects and recordings of various surfaces, textures, objects and elements – soft, hard, organic, wooden, stone, metallic and lots more

 10 Source Recordings

-Designed Fire explores the further sonic realms of a powerful element.
-It features special effects, ambiences, swooshes, whooshes, fly-bys, drones, textures, glitches and more, that range from heavily designed to basic elements.
+Designed Fire features 255 cinematic fire sound effects, ambiences, swooshes, whooshes, fly-bys, drones, textures, glitches and more, that range from heavily designed to basic elements.
+It explores the further sonic realms of a powerful element.

 Created in collaboration with Thibault Csukonyi.